 Physically-aware Multi-Scenario ECO Guidance

-Physically-aware ECO Guidance works closely with IC Compiler’s Minimum Physical Impact (MPI) technology, allowing routing and placement-aware timing and DRC violation fixes that maximize fix rates by minimizing disruption to an existing layout; something that’s especially important for congested designs.
+Physically-aware ECO Guidance works closely with IC Compiler’s Minimum Physical Impact (MPI) technology, allowing routing and placement-aware timing and DRC violation fixes that accelerate timing convergence by minimizing disruption to an existing layout – something that’s especially important for congested designs.

 PrimeTime ECO Guidance can take advantage of positive timing slack to identify leakage power reduction changes to the netlist without creating new timing violations.